 Drug Diversion Programs in WA

-There are a range of Drug Diversion Programs in WA (Western Australia) offered by both the police and the courts.
+There are a range of Drug Diversion Programs in Western Australia that are offered by both the police and the courts.
 These programs can help those with drug problems by referring them to services that can help them to deal with their drug use and other issues.
+This article deals with drug diversion programs in WA.

-Court diversion programs can be accessed after a person has been charged and before sentencing takes place.
+Court diversion programs can be accessed after a person has been charged and before sentencing.
 These programs are available for most, but not all, people who are appearing in court and have drug-related problems.
-To take part in a program, they must plead guilty and agree to take part in the program.
+To take part in a program, a person must plead guilty and agree to take part in the program.

 These programs are: